Prostate Cancer: Diagnosis

 What to expect during your biopsy

-The area near your prostate is numbed with a local anesthetic.
+The area near your prostate is numbed with anesthetic.

 An ultrasound probe is put into the rectum.
 This uses sound waves to create images on a computer.
-It helps guide the doctor in where to take the small pieces of tissue from your prostate.
+It helps guide the health care provider as to where to take the small pieces of tissue from your prostate.

-A thin, hollow needle is used to take the samples.
+A thin, hollow needle is used to take the samples from the prostate through the wall of the rectum.
 The needle moves in and out very quickly.
 Because of this, you may not feel much discomfort.

 About 12 samples are taken from different areas of the prostate.

-To prevent infection, you may be given an antibiotic medication.
+To prevent infection, you may be given an antibiotic medicine.

 After the procedure, you might have: